anees-patwa/Calendar/README.md

     - default tag added to new event when no tags are given
     - show events based on tag by clicking checkboxes below calendar
 - Added a today button
-    - Today button brings up current month
+    - Today button brings you back current month
 - Download as CSV
     - Ability to download events from current month as a csv file